Ferroin/Roll35/README.md

 * Respond with embeds containing relevent information about the rolled item, including hyperlinks to relevant reference material.
 * Roll specific base weapons or armor as magic items.
-* Roll dice by themselves
+* Roll dice by themselves.
-* Rewrite in Elixir to improve performance and scalability.
 * The ability to enable and disable specific items at runtime (with per-server config).
 * Fetch data on specific items directly without rolling for them randomly.